fustinoni-net/PiRobotPlatform/README.md

     -bash: mvn: command not found

-you have to install it.
+you will have to install it.

 The most convenient way to do it on your Pi is to follow the guide at https://www.xianic.net/post/installing-maven-on-the-raspberry-pi/